yujunz/gitlab.com-runbooks/docs/patroni/scale-up-patroni.md

 ### Mental Model

 A good mental model to have for this exercise is that we have a Patroni cluster running in production.
 There is a primary and several secondary/read-only nodes.
 Your first task is to spin up a node in our infra and get it configured.
-This is a pretty safe and straightforward process After that, you would need to start `patroni` on the node.
-Once `patroni` starts up, it should start receiving traffic without any issue.
-Also, a `pg_basebackup` process will start taking a backup of the running Postgres cluster.
-This will take a while.
-Once it is completed streaming replication will begin.
+This is a pretty safe and straightforward process.
+After that, you would need to manually start the `patroni` service on the node.
+Once the `patroni` service starts up, it will register the node in the configured cluster in consul and start a `reinit` which will delete the current PGDATA dir and transfer a basebackup from the current leader.
+This will take a while (in the order of 6h).
+Once it is completed, streaming replication and replay of WAL files will begin (which also can take a while for replication lag to catch up).
+Only then, the node will be marked as ready and added to load-balancing to start receiving requests.

 ## Execution